sz2404/PUI2018_sz2404/HW8_sz2404/README.md

 ![Alt Text](../HW8_sz2404/NYC_Borough_Tonnage.png)

 **Caption:**
-This bar plot demonstrates the monthly average weight of trash and recycled material of collected per community under each of the five boroughs of New York City.
-The measurement unit is in tons.
-The original data was collected on a monthly basis showing the weight of each community under the boroughs.
-The number of communities are very different among the 5 boroughs, and therefore, the mean was calculated to represent their tonnage record.
+This bar plot demonstrates the annual average weight of trash and recycled material of collected per capita of the five boroughs of New York City.
+The measurement unit is in kilogram.
+Population data used was from 2010.
+The bar chart shows that way more trash has been produced per capita on an annual basis than recycled material.
+Recycled material is a sum of both paper and metal&glass collected.
+Manhattan borough residents shows the least trash production while Bronx residents diverged the least recycling material.
 The notebook for making the plot can be found [here](../HW8_sz2404/HW8_sz2404_Plot.ipynb)

 ## Part 2 - Citibike Mini Project